lelaboratoire/rethink-prs-ms/manuscript.md

 For each subject $i$ ($i = 1,2, \dotsm, n$), the $d$-way interaction risk score is calculated as
 $$MRS_d(i) = \sum_{j = 1}^{k_d} \chi_j^2 \times \textrm{HLO}_j(X_{ij})$$
 where $\chi_j^2$ is the test statistic of each genotype combination $j$ from a $\chi_j^2$ test with one degree of freedom for the simulated binary trait, $X_{ij}$ is the $j^{th}$ genotype combinations of subject $i$ and $\textrm{HLO}_j$ represents the $j^{th}$ recoded HLO matrix (1 = High, -1 = Low, 0 = No evidence).
-In this study, we selected the default multiple testing correction algorithm for an MB-MDR model where the $\chi_j^2$ for each genotype combination is derived from the gammaMAXT algorithm for two tests: H versus LO and L versus HO.
+In this study, we selected the default multiple testing correction algorithms for an MB-MDR model where the $\chi_j^2$ for each genotype combination is derived from the gammaMAXT algorithm for two tests: H versus LO and L versus HO.
 As an example, consider a pair $X_{*j} = (SNP_{j_1}, SNP_{j_2})$ with $\chi_j^2=8.3$ and corresponding HLO matrix of all O's except an L in the first cell.
 Then, all subjects' current risks would remain the same except the ones with $SNP_{j_1} = SNP_{j_2} = 0$ where their risks are subtracted by 8.3.